In Canada, Output Cuts Pay Off as Oil Prices Rally | MarketScreener

 But in Canada, infrastructure bottlenecks have plagued the energy industry over the past year.
 Crude inventories jumped last year on a lack of pipeline space needed to carry oil from landlocked Alberta to U.S. refineries.
 That left shippers with few options to sell their crude, weighing on regional prices.

-Now, while prices have rebounded, the industry is grappling with the issue of losing money on each barrel of crude they send south.
+Now, while prices have rebounded, the industry is grappling with the issue of losing money on each barrel of crude they send south by train.

-That price tag exceeds the current premium of U.S. crude to Canadian, putting shippers at risk of missing out on profits even after Canadian prices rose.

-As things stand, a shipper could lose roughly $5 for every barrel sent to the Gulf in a pipeline, and $13 for every barrel on rail.
+As things stand, a shipper could lose roughly $9 for every barrel sent to the Gulf by rail.

 Many shippers also likely signed longer-term contracts to transport by the more costly option of rail.
 Such parties are now pressured to fill those rail commitments even with a narrower price spread, said Rusty Braziel, president of RBN Energy LLC.